kristopolous/DRR/indycast.net/about.md

 Alice, a junior dev, is interested in adding her station, RDIO.
 She

  1. Git clones the repository.
- 1. Runs a small shell script to install dependencies.
+ 1. Runs a small shell script `bootstrap.sh` to install dependencies.
  1. Goes to RDIO's website and finds the live stream url.
- 1. Puts the URL in a configuration file, say rdio.txt.
+ 1. Puts the URL in a configuration file, say `server/configs/rdio.txt`.
- 1. Runs the server with this configuration file.
+ 1. Runs the server with this configuration file, `server/indy_server.py -c server/configs/rdio.txt`.

 #### Self-contained

 When the server starts up, it

- * Puts everything in a single directory with a simple to understand hierarchy.
+ * Puts everything in a single directory with a simple to understand hierarchy: `~/radio/RDIO/`
  * Forks processes from a manager thread, carefully naming them with their purpose.
- * Has an informative log file that tells the user what's going on.
+ * Has an informative log file that tells the user what's going on: `~/radio/RDIO/indycast.log`
- * Is easy to shut down and restart.
+ * Is easy to shut down and restart: `kill cat ~/radio/RDIO/pid-manager`
  * Is remotely upgradable, replacing its own footprint seamlessly.

 #### Non-mysterious